Operator Product States on Tensor Powers of $C^\ast$-Algebras: Entanglement Kernel and the Reduced Space and State

 Any product state has zero correlation length, in the language introduced in \cite{FannesCMP1992}.
 Of course, the main interest of the physics community is on correlated states.
-The following example supplies a large class of such states for which $\Bb_\omega$ is again computable.
+The following example supplies a large class of such states for which $\Bb_\omega$ is again computable, at least formally.

-\begin{example} {\rm The product state in conjunction with the shift map can be used in creative ways to generate states with finite correlation length.
+\begin{example} {\rm Product states in conjunction with shift maps can be used in creative ways to generate states with finite correlation length.
 The following class of states is modeled after the so call AKLT state for spin-1 system \cite{AffleckCMP1988}, whose construction is sketched in Fig.~\ref{Fig:1DSystem}.
 In fact, the construction given here covers all dimerized states introduced in \cite{AffleckCMP1988}[p.~523].
-For this reason, we refer to the states cover by this example as AKLT type.
-The construction involves two (nuclear) $C^\ast$-algebras $\hat \Aa$ and $\tilde \Aa$, related by $\hat \Aa \simeq \tilde \Aa \otimes \tilde \Aa$, and a projection $p \in \hat \Aa$.
-Then the local algebra $\Aa$ is defined as the unital $C^\ast$-algebra $\Aa = p \hat \Aa p$, with $p$ playing the role of the unit.
-We generate a state $\omega$ on $\Aa_\ZM$ via the thermodynamic limit $N \rightarrow \infty$ of the states $\omega_N$ on $\Aa_{\ZM_N}$, $\ZM_N = \ZM/\big((2N+1)\ZM\big)$, supplied by the following sequence of maps
+For this reason, we refer to the states cover by this example as AKLT-type.
+The construction involves a (nuclear) $C^\ast$-algebra $\tilde \Aa$ and a projection $p \in \tilde \Aa \otimes \Aa$.
+Then the local algebra $\Aa$ is defined as the unital $C^\ast$-algebra $\Aa = p (\tilde \Aa \otimes \tilde \Aa) p$, with $p$ playing the role of the unit.
+We generate a state $\omega$ on $\Aa_\ZM$ via the thermodynamic limit $N \rightarrow \infty$ of the states $\omega_N$ on $\Aa_{\ZM_N}$, supplied by the following sequence of maps